BushLife - A Guided Duck Hunt

 Holding a mallard from my first duck hunt

 Our duck hunt went from very eventful to very quiet all of a sudden.
-We knew the geese were feeding at a nearby field and we stuck around for them to come for a drink.
-Somehow they just knew to avoid us.
-They are smarter than we think, and they have an idea of where they get shot at and where they don’t.
+We knew the geese were feeding at a nearby field, and we decided to stick around for them to come for a drink.
+Somehow, they just knew to avoid us.
+They are a lot smarter than we give them credit for, and they have an idea of where they get shot at and where they don’t.

-That’s the other reason you don’t shoot at them when they are out of range as you’ll quickly ruin your hunting spot.
+That’s the other reason you don’t shoot at them when they are out of range – you’ll quickly ruin your hunting spot.

 Around 11 am, it was time to pack up and call it.
-Albeit, a very successful one!
+My first day of the duck hunting season on a guided hunt was a success!

 Book YOUR Hunting Guide Today

 My hunting guide happened to be Richard Fanning from Highland Waterfowl.
-Based in Marmora, he hunts a fairly big area including Hastings County and Peterborough County, right down to Lake Ontario.
+Based in Marmora, he hunts a large area, which includes Hastings County and Peterborough County, right down to Lake Ontario.
+Thanks to his experience in waterfowl hunts, Richard gave me the best opportunity any hunter could ask for.

 How Much Does a Guided Duck Hunt Cost?

-He offers guided services from the opening season right until Christmas.
-Starting at $200, his fees are downright amazing.
-I would say he’s worth every penny.
+He offers guided services from the opening of the waterfowl season right until Christmas.
+Starting at $200, his fees are downright reasonable.
+I would say he’s worth every penny and will offer you the best hunting experience of your life.

 Best Guided Duck Hunter

-Not only is Richard a fine hunter, he’s a great guy who is full of knowledge and real-world experience, and he will go out of his way to ensure his guests are comfortable, confident and well cared for.
+Not only is Richard a fine hunter, he’s a great guy full of knowledge and real-world experience, and he will go the extra mile to ensure his guests are comfortable, confident and well cared for.

-That wraps up A Guided Duck Hunt.
-Stay tuned for more stories like this and the things you need to start doing now to prepare yourself for your adventures.
+That wraps up guided duck hunting.
+Stay tuned for more stories like this and things you need to start doing now to prepare yourself for your adventures.

 Don’t forget to subscribe to our newsletter and share this story on your favourite social channels.